gramie/bundles/README.md

 # Bundles
-Display the currently-available bundles from HumbleBundles and Fanatical in tabs, with a table of the most recent bundles at the top
+Display the currently-available bundles from HumbleBundles and Fanatical in their own tabs, with a table of the most recent bundles at the top

 Caches downloaded files from bundle websites for 1 day.